ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Clone` on a UDP Multicast Receive Connection creates a new Connection with equivalent parameters.
 The two Connections are otherwise independent.

 Send:
-: SEND.UDP(-Lite).
+: SEND.UDP.
 Calling `Send` on a UDP Multicast Receive connection causes an immediate `SendError`.
 This is an unsupported operation.

 Receive:
-: RECEIVE.UDP(-Lite).
+: RECEIVE.UDP.
 The `Receive` operation in a UDP Multicast Receive connection only delivers complete Messages to `Received`, each of which represents a single datagram received in a UDP packet.
-Upon receiving a UDP datagram, the ECN flag from the IP header can be obtained (GET_ECN.UDP(-Lite)).
+Upon receiving a UDP datagram, the ECN flag from the IP header can be obtained (GET_ECN.UDP).

 Close:
-: Calling `Close` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) releases the local port reservation and leaves the group.
+: Calling `Close` on a UDP Multicast Receive Connection (ABORT.UDP) releases the local port reservation and leaves the group.
 The Connection then issues a `Closed` event.

 Abort:
-: Calling `Abort` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close`, except that the Connection will send a `ConnectionError` event rather than a `Closed` event.
+: Calling `Abort` on a UDP Multicast Receive Connection (ABORT.UDP) is identical to calling `Close`, except that the Connection will send a `ConnectionError` event rather than a `Closed` event.

 CloseGroup:
-: Calling `CloseGroup` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.
+: Calling `CloseGroup` on a UDP Multicast Receive Connection (ABORT.UDP) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.

 AbortGroup:
-: Calling `AbortGroup` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.
+: Calling `AbortGroup` on a UDP Multicast Receive Connection (ABORT.UDP) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.

 ## SCTP